manuelmarcano22/aLIGO-wxPython/README.md

 * Position of the source (converted to Earth-fixed coordinates)
 * Maximun Gravitational Wave frequency

-It plots and calculate the amplitude spectral density (ASD) from the Seismic, Suspension Thermal, Coating Brownian and Quantum Noise.
+It plots and calculate the effective induced strain and amplitude spectral density (ASD) from the Seismic, Suspension Thermal, Coating Brownian and Quantum Noise.

 Assumptions
 =======
 The code assumes polarization angle of 0.343, observation time at t0=9e8 (gps sec), and inclination of 0 (best scenario).
-It is a stationary phase approximation.
-Assumes no spinning binaries in a circular orbit.
+It is a stationary phase approximation and assumes no spinning binaries in a circular orbit.

 Prerequisite packages
 =======